• Skip to primary navigation

 Expert Tips

 Get your cookies to all be the same size by using a cookie scoop!
 While not a necessity, a cookie scoop is a super helpful tool that I use a lot in my kitchen.
-For the perfect chocolate chunk cookies, I like to use a medium cookie scoop.
-If you prefer smaller cookies, this small cookie scoop is what you’ll need (and what I use for many of my cookie recipes).
-For larger cookie lovers, a large cookie scoop may be preferred.
-If you can’t decide which size to get, they do have a 3-pack of cookie scoops so you can try them all!
+I personally like to use a medium cookie scoop for this recipe.
+But if you love large cookies, give a large cookie scoop a try!
+If you do this, you’ll need to bake your cookies a little longer than noted on the recipe card.

 Get your cookies to be perfectly round with “the cookie scoot”!
 When you pull your cookies out of the oven, use a circular cookie cutter (or a round glass larger than your cookie) to gently “scoot” your cookies in a circular motion to help shift the edges and create perfectly round cookies.